PostHog/posthog.com/contents/docs/contribute/index.md

 ## Code of conduct

-We have an awesome, diverse, and inclusive community.
-All community members must adhere to our [Code of conduct](/docs/contribute/code-of-conduct) to ensure we continue to flourish together.
+We treasure our diverse, inclusive, and growing community.

+Please review our [Code of conduct](/docs/contribute/code-of-conduct) which includes our shared pledge to maintain a welcoming atmophere for all.

 ## Security vulnerability disclosure